mohdsherif/CA3modelCode_npjSchizophrenia_September2020-/README.md

     nrnivmodl

 To plot a figure similar to figure 1 in the paper with the control conditions, you will need first to run a control simulation.
-The configuraiton file with the parameters for the model are in fig1simulationConfig.cfg file.
+The configuration file with the parameters for the model are in fig1simulationConfig.cfg file.
 The following code will run a simulation that is 3 seconds long (it takes around one minute to run on my machine with 8 cores), and save the resulting output file in directory ./data/batch.

     python runone.py